IL 261 The Italian Way: Lessons from the Masters

-FIT's Illustration program is designed to serve as a bridge introducing the young art student or professional to the European experience through a four-week stay amid people, places, and institutions that contributed so much to the culture of Western civilization.
+This course is designed to introduce the young art student or professional to the European experience through a four-week stay amid people, places, and institutions that contributed so much to the culture of Western civilization.

 For generations, Italy has offered inspiration to artists of all ages and at all stages of their careers.
 Inheriting the great traditions of Greek art, the Italians went on to sustained eras of unparalleled creativity through the centuries we know as Medieval, Renaissance, and Baroque.
 In recent years, that spirit has re-emerged in the worlds of contemporary design, fashion, interiors, illustration, graphics, and a dazzling array of crafts.